OIM3640/resources/syllabus_2026spring.md

 ## Checkpoints (40%)

 Your learning progress is tracked through **at least 6 checkpoints** distributed throughout the semester.
-Checkpoints are not announced in advance - they occur naturally as part of the course flow.
+Checkpoints are not announced in advance; they occur naturally as part of the course flow.

 Each checkpoint may include: